Geometry-Informed Neural Networks: Related Work

-A prominent example of neural optimization is \textbf{physics-informed neural networks} (PINNs)~\citep{raissi2019physics}, in which $f$ is a function that must minimize the violation $O$ of a partial differential equation (PDE), the initial and boundary conditions, and, optionally, some measurement data.
+\paragraph{Physics-informed neural networks} (PINNs)~\citep{raissi2019physics} are a prominent example of neural optimization.
+In PINNs, $f$ is a function that must minimize the violation $o$ of a partial differential equation (PDE), the initial and boundary conditions, and, optionally, some measurement data.
 Since PINNs can incorporate noisy data and are mesh-free, they hold the potential to overcome the limitations of classical mesh-based solvers for high-dimensional, parametric, and inverse problems.
 This has motivated the study of the PINN architectures, losses, training, initialization, and sampling schemes \citep{wang2023experts}.
-We further refer to the survey of \citet{Karniadakis2021piml}.
-A PINN is typically represented as a \emph{neural field}~\citep{Xie2022nfs}.
+We further refer to the survey by \citet{Karniadakis2021piml}. \\ Same as PINNs, GINNs use neural fields to represent the solution.
+Consequentially, we also observe that some best practices of training PINNs \citep{wang2023experts} transfer to training GINNs.
+However, PINNs may suffer from ill numerical properties due to minimizing the squared residual of the strong-form different to classical PDE solvers \citep{rathore2024challenges, ryck2024precond}.
+In contrast, GINNs share the same underlying formulation and numerical properties as classical topology optimization methods.
+In addition to a high number of various constraints (differential, integral, geometrical, and topological), geometric problems often require solution multiplicity, motivating the generative extension.